Rodion Amirov: Illness and death

 For the last eight months of his life, Amirov was rendered blind from the cancer, as it had spread to his optic nerve.
 Despite his vision loss and his time away from hockey, Amirov signed a one-year contract extension with Salavat Yulaev on 10 May 2023.
 Amirov died on 14 August 2023, in Munich, Germany, where he was receiving treatment.
 His death was announced that day, by Milstein via X.

+After the Toronto Marlies won the 2026 Calder Cup, Marlies general manager Ryan Hardy surprised the team by wearing a Marlies jersey customized in Amirov's name and number.
+Amirov's former teammate, Artur Akhtyamov, held the jersey while posing for the team photo with the cup.